 Here’s what I used to do when I need to write down visual notes from another window: I either arrange the windows side by side, or I switch the windows back and forth while trying to remember what I’ve seen in the previous window.
-Both methods are time wasting; there is a better way to remember those visual notes.
+Both methods are time-wasting; there is a better way to remember those visual notes.

 Snap, Pin, Share

 Taking notes is straightforward if the source is text.
 I simply select the snippet of text and copy them to my notes.
-But it’s a different story if the source is image.
+But it’s a different story if the source is an image.
 Perhaps you want to write down quotes from a movie, compare the mockup with the prototype, or follow the instruction in a tutorial.
 You need these visual notes to be pinned on top of the desktop all the time.

 You can take several snaps and have them appear on the desktop all at once.
 It’s useful if you want to compare visual notes from several locations together.